top of page

 Upload speed determines how fast you can send data from your device to the internet.
 It affects everything from sending emails and uploading photos to cloud storage, to video calling and live streaming.

-Certain high bandwidth activities at home can impact your upload speeds significantly if your provider has set a low upload speed.
+Certain high-bandwidth activities at home can impact your upload speeds significantly if your provider has set a low upload speed.
 These include:

-Making work or personal video calls
+• Making work or personal video calls

-Storing and uploading large files to cloud servers
+• Storing and uploading large files to cloud servers

-Placing video and audio files to social media
+• Posting video and audio files to social media

-Hosting your own gaming live stream on Twitch or other platforms
+• Hosting your own gaming live stream on Twitch or other platforms

-Multiple 4K sports or movie streaming parties
+• Multiple 4K sports or movie streaming parties

-Multiple devices connected to your router at one time
+• Multiple devices connected to your router at one time

 In today’s increasingly connected world, the internet is no longer just something we consume—we create, share, and communicate in real time.
+And that means upload speed is just as important as download speed.

 1. Remote Work and Online Meetings Depend on It